kolleykalyani/Docker-Interview/README.md

 ### What is docker-compose and how it is used ?

-Docker-compose is a tool used to define and run multi-container Docker applications.
+1.Docker-compose is a tool used to define and run multi-container Docker applications.
-It uses a YAML file to specify services, networks and
+2.It uses a YAML file to specify services, networks and volumes for an application, allowing developers to define and manage complex application environments with ease.

 ```